swagprincess/coilonplug/README.md

 The board will take in a variable dwell signal for the stock coilpack and output a (falling edge synchronised) stable, adjustable dwell pulse.

 Current setting is 70 "ticks" of TIMER1, around 2.2ms, correct for toyota cop's at running voltages (accounting for voltage drop in car wiring).

+Written in C for an AtTiny84A, for speed